 People with high blood pressure should limit caffeine consumption, eat a full breakfast, and prioritize fruits, vegetables, and nuts to reduce blood pressure.

-Blood pressure is the pressure of blood against the walls of blood vessels, and a reading of ≥ 130/80 mmHg is considered high blood pressure.
-Over time, uncontrolled high blood pressure can damage the arteries, heart, brain, kidneys, eyes, and many other organs, according to the Mayo Clinic .
+Blood pressure is the pressure of blood flow against the walls of blood vessels, an index ≥ 130/80 mmHg is high blood pressure.
+Over time, high blood pressure if not controlled can cause damage to the arteries, heart, brain, kidneys, eyes and many other organs, according to Mayo Clinic .

-For most patients, high blood pressure has no warning signs and is only detected when measuring blood pressure.
+For most patients, high blood pressure has no warning signs, only detected when measuring blood pressure.
 Morning is the time when heart events such as strokes and heart attacks are more likely to occur, partly due to high blood pressure.
 Below are morning habits that patients should maintain to reduce blood pressure and keep the heart healthy.

 Limit caffeine intake